 Air Conditioning Service

 It’s the first hot day of summer, and you climb into your vehicle, ready to be cooled by the welcoming AC.
 Instead, you turn it on, only to be reminded that you have neglected the preventative maintenance of your air conditioning.
 It happens.
 Thankfully, Precision Auto Repair Center is your AC service and repair headquarters.
-Did you know that without regular, preventative maintenance, your vehicles AC loses about 5% of its efficiency per year?
+Did you know that without regular, preventative maintenance, your vehicle’s AC loses about 5% of its efficiency per year?
 Without proper maintenance, your AC unit may be performing as poorly as an older model.
 Thankfully there is good news!
 You can recover most of that lost efficiency, by scheduling an appointment with one of our factory-trained professionals.
 At Precision Auto Repair, we understand all aspects of AC repair, from modern computerized components, to environmental disposal concerns.
 Today’s AC systems are fairly complex, and new improvements are always being initiated.
-That’s why you need to turn to us, the qualified source for everything related to your air conditioning system.
-The following is a brief overview of some of the basic components that comprise your vehicles AC system:
+That’s why you need to turn to us for the quality car AC repair Stamford, CT drivers depend on for a cool, comfortable ride.
+The following is a brief overview of some of the basic components that comprise your vehicle’s AC system:

 - The condenser’s primary function is to cool the refrigerant.
 It is a heat dissipating apparatus that radiates heat, released by compressed gases, and condenses them into high pressure liquids.
 The location of your condenser depends on how new your car, truck, or SUV is, but typically it’s found at the front of the vehicle, directly in front of the engine cooling radiator.